Edward Rennie

 Edward Henry Rennie (19 August 1852 – 8 January 1927) was an Australian scientist and a president of the Royal Society of South Australia.

 Early life

 Rennie was born in Balmain, Sydney, the eldest son of Edward Alexander Rennie, who later became auditor-general.
 E. H. Rennie was educated at the Fort Street public school, Sydney Grammar School, and the University of Sydney where he graduated B.A.
 (1870) and M.A.
 (1876); there he was influenced by Archibald Liversidge.
-He was a master at Sydney Grammar School for five years and at Brisbane Grammar School for about 18 months.
-He then went to London to study chemistry.
+He taught at Sydney Grammar School and Brisbane Grammar School before leaving for London to study chemistry.